eunos-1128/QMEAN/doc/source/statistical_potentials.rst

                             * gamma => dihedral between (p1+v1,p1,p2,p2+v2)

 * :ref:`torsion-potential`:
-                            Evaluates pseudo energies based on the identity of three consecutive residues and their phi/psi
+                            Evaluates a pseudo energy based on the identity of three consecutive residues and their phi/psi
                             dihedral angles.

 * :ref:`packing-potential`:
-                            Evaluates pseudo energies by counting the number of counting surrounding atoms around all chemically
+                            Evaluates a pseudo energy by counting the number of surrounding atoms around all chemically
                             distinguishable heavy atoms not belonging to the assessed residue itself.

 * :ref:`cbpacking-potential`:
-                              Evaluates pseudo energies by counting the number of other CB positions within a certain cutoff radius of the CB position of the residue to be evaluated.
+                              Evaluates a pseudo energy by counting the number of other CB positions within a certain cutoff radius of the CB position of the residue to be evaluated.

 * :ref:`hbond-potential`:
-                          Evaluates pairwise HBond pseudo energies similar to the one defined in the Rosetta energy function [kortemme2003]_.
+                          Evaluates HBond pseudo energies similar to
+                          the one defined in the Rosetta energy function [kortemme2003]_.
                           It considers the CA, C and O positions from backbone